 \section{Related Work}

-Foundation vision models, such as CLIP~\cite{radford2021learning}, DINO~\cite{oquab2023dinov2}, and Llama~\cite{touvron2023llama}, have achieved widespread popularity due to their remarkable performance across diverse vision tasks.
-Given their widespread adoption, recent studies increasingly investigate these models' robustness and generalization properties, including sensitivity to adversarial perturbations~\cite{schlarmann2023adversarial}, reliance on dataset biases~\cite{nguyen2022quality}, capacity for compositional reasoning~\cite{doveh2023dense,lewis2022does}, and resilience to visual anomalies~\cite{zhu2024llms}.
-Among these efforts, there is a growing emphasis on evaluating how effectively these models encode and reason about 3D structures~\cite{el2024probing,man2024lexicon3d}, spatial relations~\cite{ramakrishnan2024does,tang2024sparkle,yamada2023evaluating,yang2023set}, and spatial cognition more broadly.
+Foundation vision models, such as CLIP~\citep{radford2021learning}, DINO~\citep{oquab2023dinov2}, and Llama~\citep{touvron2023llama}, have achieved widespread popularity due to their remarkable performance across diverse vision tasks.
+Given their widespread adoption, recent studies increasingly investigate these models' robustness and generalization properties, including sensitivity to adversarial perturbations~\citep{schlarmann2023adversarial}, reliance on dataset biases~\citep{nguyen2022quality}, capacity for compositional reasoning~\citep{doveh2023dense,lewis2022does}, and resilience to visual anomalies~\citep{zhu2024llms}.
+Among these efforts, there is a growing emphasis on evaluating how effectively these models encode and reason about 3D structures~\citep{el2024probing,man2024lexicon3d}, spatial relations~\citep{ramakrishnan2024does,tang2024sparkle,yamada2023evaluating,yang2023set}, and spatial cognition more broadly.

 A particularly critical aspect of spatial cognition studied extensively in cognitive science is the ability to recognize objects under rotation.
-The Mental Rotation Test (MRT), first proposed by Shepard and Metzler~\cite{shepard1971mental} and later standardized by Vandenberg and Kuse~\cite{vandenberg1978mental}, assesses spatial reasoning by requiring subjects to determine whether two rotated 3D objects are identical.
-Recent work by Ramakrishnan et al.~\cite{ramakrishnan2024does} examined mental rotation using synthetic stimuli consisting of Lego-like blocks.
+The Mental Rotation Test (MRT), first proposed by ~\cite{shepard1971mental} and later standardized by ~\cite{vandenberg1978mental}, assesses spatial reasoning by requiring subjects to determine whether two rotated 3D objects are identical.
+Recent work by ~\cite{ramakrishnan2024does} examined mental rotation using synthetic stimuli consisting of Lego-like blocks.
 Building upon this, our study expands the MRT evaluation framework by incorporating polyhedral shapes of varying complexity and geometric properties, evaluated across both synthetic renderings and real-world images.